panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 }
 ```

-Now all `.js` files inside the folder containing such `package.json` are as ECMAScript modules.
+Now all `.js` files inside the folder containing such `package.json` execute as ECMAScript modules.

 Recalling the month modules, now you can rename `month-from-date.mjs` to `month-from-date.js` and `month.mjs` to `month.js` (while still keeping the `import` and `export` syntax), and Node.js is going to execute these module as ECMAScript ones.